Narrow cloth

 A weaver passes the shuttle through the shed of her treadle loom.

 Weaving jamdani on a two-person loom.

 An early fully-automated loom.
 The arms at the sides can be seen swinging to bash the flying shuttle back and forth.

 Significance

-The narrow cloth had several variations and was famous as like broadcloths; due to the narrower width, they were less prone to shrinkage and thus required less milling.
+Due to the narrower width, they were less prone to shrinkage than broadcloths and thus required less milling.